Parental Guidance (film): Plot

-Artie lets Barker skip a playdate to take him to the skate park where his interview is being held.
-Barker escapes from his supervision, and Tony Hawk nearly runs him over while skateboarding.
-The incident is later broadcast on the news.
-Later that day, Diane berates Artie for letting Turner hit his bully after Artie had tried to teach him a lesson about confidence and standing up for himself.
-Artie has a discussion with him and shows him the Shot Heard 'Round the World event.
-Meanwhile, Phil and Alice witness the news broadcast of the skatepark incident and return home.
+At Harper's violin practice, her tutor Dr. Schveer berates her, leading Diane to threaten Schveer.
+Artie allows Barker to skip a playdate in order to take him to the skate park where his interview is being held.
+However, Barker escapes from his supervision, nearly getting run over by Tony Hawk while Hawk is skateboarding, and the incident is broadcast on the news.
+He returns to learn that Turner got into a fight with his bully at school after Artie had tried to teach him a lesson about confidence.
+Artie shows Turner the Shot Heard 'Round the World event during a discussion.
+Meanwhile, Phil and Alice witness the news broadcast of the skate park incident and return home.
 The tension comes to a head when Alice discovers Diane has allowed Harper to attend a party the night before a violin recital and Barker claims Carl has been hit and killed by a car.

 Alice eventually reconciles with Artie and Diane, and, sensing that Harper has lost her passion for music, allows her to withdraw from the recital.
 Turner takes her place on stage and overcomes his stutter by reciting the commentary from Shot Heard 'Round the World.
 Afterward, Artie and Diane successfully reconnect with their grandchildren, and Artie takes up a new job as a commentator for an Atlanta Little League Baseball team alongside Turner.